17 Creative Ways to Organize Your Thoughts

 Seeing your thoughts listed in a timeline or calendar format can give you some much-needed perspective.

-For this exercise, you’ll need some paper and a writing implement.
-In a pinch, you can use an old or unused calendar or planner to organize your thoughts.
+For this exercise, you’ll need paper and a writing implement.
+You can use a printed calendar or paper planner to organize your thoughts.

-Here’s what you’re going to do: start by choosing one timeline method for your needs.
-You could use a calendar using the months of the year, days of the week, hours of the day, or chronologically by year.
+Start by choosing one timeline method for your needs.
+Use a calendar with months of the year, days of the week, hours of the day, or chronologically by year.

-Once you’ve decided on your method, you can write in a single thought in each slot.
-The idea here is to organize your thoughts by what comes first, second, third, and so on.
+Next, write in a single thought in each slot.
+The idea is to organize your thoughts by what comes first, second, and third.

-Feel free to organize your timeline and ideas in any way you see fit, just make sure to include ample notes for yourself so you won’t forget how you developed your timeline!
+Feel free to organize your timeline in any way you see fit.
+Be sure to include ample notes for yourself for easy recall.

 An incredibly easy way to hear what you’re thinking is to simply record your thoughts.
 This gives you a unique look at not only what you’re thinking, but your tone of voice when you’re recording your ideas.

-When you’re ready, make a recording of all of your thoughts and ideas.
+When you’re ready, make a recording of your thoughts and ideas.

-Put the recording aside for a day or two and come back to it in a few days’ time.
-You’ll have a completely different perspective and insight into your thoughts when you listen to your recording of yourself.
+Put the recording aside for a day or two.
+Come back to it in a few days’ time for a different perspective.

 Thoughtful Ways to Organize Your Thoughts

-You may even believe you have to actively think about your thoughts to create some semblance of order and structure.
-While this may be true for some of the time, it’s not completely true all of the time.
+You may believe you must actively think about your thoughts in order to create some semblance of structure.

-You may not have realized it yet, but you can “organize” your thoughts through a variety of less active methods.
+You may not have realized it, but you can “organize” your thoughts through a variety of less active methods.

-These approaches wholly encourage you to take time off from actively thinking about ideas, thoughts, issues, and concerns, and let your subconscious mind take control.
+These approaches encourage you to switch from active thinking to more passive thinking, and letting your subconscious mind take control.

-If you’ve never used any of these methods, then you may want to give these methods a try.
-It’s a completely different way of organizing your thoughts!
+If you’ve never used any of these methods, then you may want to give one or two a try.

-Next, you’ll want to sit quietly in a chair, on a bed, or on a pillow on the floor.
+Next, sit quietly in a chair, on a bed, or on a pillow on the floor.
 Whatever position makes you comfortable is a good choice.

 The next step is one that is really simple: just sit quietly.
 Breathe slowly and calmly.
 Sit and relax and enjoy the moment.